AnticOwl/anticowl.github.io/_posts/2024-07-21-Doom-Eternal.md

 Now it's time to test your config.
 For this, start the game .
 Once you are ready to fight demons and the level is loaded, press the `~` (tilde).
 Type `exec myconfig`, press enter and your config will load.
 After it's loaded, you should see the Photo Mode message appearing.

-{% include note.html content="* If loading your config crash the game, copy and paste the line in the game console and press enter. * You will need to recall and apply the line at every new level.
+You will need to recall and apply the line at every new level.
 If you don't sse the photo mode option in the hud, re-excute the line by opeining the console and pressing arrow up.
-Press enter to apply." %}
+Press enter to apply.

+{% include note.html content="If loading your config crash the game, copy and paste the line in the game console and press enter." %}